YOUR ALASKAN ADVENTURES

 Picture

-Indigenous Cultures : The Athabascan (ath-uh-bas-kuhn) peoples are found in Interior and Southwest Alaska, and traditionally followed the local fish and wildlife, settling around large rivers in these areas.
+Indigenous Cultures : The Athabascan (ath-uh-bas-kuhn) people are found in Interior and Southwest Alaska, and traditionally followed local fish and wildlife, settling around large rivers.

 Largest Cities : Fairbanks, Tok, and Fort Yukon.

-Top Attractions : Chena Hot Springs, Pioneer Park, Northern Lights, Alaska Pipeline Viewing.
+Top Attractions : Chena Hot Springs, Pioneer Park, Northern Lights, and the Alaska Pipeline.

 Interior Alaska Blog Posts